Part IV Entry 76 of 84

 Age is not the limit most people believe it to be.
 People can develop new skills, revise ingrained patterns, and build capacities at fifty that they did not have at thirty.
 The rate changes.
 The ceiling in some domains is affected by when you start.
 But the principle that deliberate effort can produce development holds across most of the lifespan for most of what matters.
 People who believe otherwise tend to stop trying before they have tested what is still possible.

 The growth mindset is not a permission slip to feel good about yourself regardless of performance.
-It is a framework that makes the difficult work of actual development feel worth doing, because you believe the work connects to outcomes.
+It is a framework that makes the difficult work of actual development feel worth doing, because you believe the work can connect to outcomes when the skill, practice, feedback, timing, and conditions make development possible.
 That is not naivety.
-That is the accurate model of how people improve.
+It is a more accurate model than treating the current self as the final self.

 Hold the standard high.
 Believe you can reach it.
 Then do the work to find out if you're right.